open-component-model/ocm-spec/doc/01-model/01-model.md

       type: github
 ```

-A component version can also reference other component versions using their identity.
+A *Component Version* can also reference other *Component Versions* using their identity.
 In this way aggregations of components are possible.
 OCM does not make any assumption of the meaning of the reference.
 Often you will see component versions containing only references and no sources or resources.
 They can be used for example to describe deployments or delivery packages of software.

 Example: